SuperOfficeDocs/superoffice-docs/docs/en/api/flows/index.md

 1. WorkflowTriggerId - This is the unique identification of the Trigger.
 This is set by the system upon saving the Flow, and should not be set manually.
 2. WorkflowId - Unique Id for the EmailFlow.
 This will automatically be set to the id of the Flow, if the Trigger is a part of the object passed inn when saving the Flow.
 3. TriggerType - Name of the [type of trigger][6] that is being created.
 Note that its the name of the TriggerType and not the enumValue that should be inserted!
 4. RestrictionGroups - This are the actual restriction/selection for what the Trigger should execute on.
-//TODO: Explain what this actually means.
-How can we fetch a list of available restrictionColumns based on TriggerType?
-Or else developers will have to test them one-by-one and that it not very efficient.
+RestrictionGroups look similar to how ArchiveRestrictionGroup work for [Find][11].

 Example of edited Trigger object